What is a Themocouple? How do Thermocouples work?

 What is a Thermocouple?

-A thermocouple is a type of temperature sensor used for a wide variety of temperature measurement applications.
-There are many types of thermocouple available in a wide range of designs and constructions making them a practical choice for almost all temperature measurement applications and temperature ranges in industry, science and beyond.
+A thermocouple is a type of temperature sensor used for temperature measurement and control applications across a wide range of industries.
+There are many types of thermocouple available each with different design features and constructions.
+Thermocouples cover a wide temperature range and are suitable for most industrial and scientific temperature measurement applications.

 If there is a temperature gradient in an electrical conductor, the energy (heat) flow is associated with an electron flow along the conductor and an electromotive force (EMF) is then generated in that region.
 Both the size and direction of the EMF are dependent on the size and direction of the temperature gradient itself as well as on the material forming the conductor.
 The voltage is a function of the temperature difference along the conductor length.
 This effect was discovered by TJ Seebeck in 1822.